Co-Host of The Ruby on Rails Podcast

 As a long time listener of the podcast, I came on as a rotating co-host in 2018.
 Eventually, I took over as a solo host, using the platform to speak to my heroes in the Ruby, Rails, open source and technology space.
-A personal goal is to elevate voices that have not been heard in our community yet.
+In 2021, I took the podcast independent and brought on 3 co-hosts: Brian, Jemma and Nick.
+A personal goal of ours is to elevate voices that have not been heard in our community yet.

 Steph is joined by Brittany Martin, an avid Rubyist and the host of the Ruby on Rails Podcast.
 They discuss Brittany’s passion for roller derby and her upcoming Ruby conference talk: “Hire Me, I’m Excellent at Quitting.”
 They also discuss using AWS Serverless, troubleshooting Postgress connection errors and working with Google Pay and Apple Wallet to introduce digital tickets.